 How to rebase#

 It is easier to make mistakes rebasing than other areas of git, so before you start make a branch to serve as a backup copy of your work:

 git branch tmp my-new-feature # make temporary branch--will be deleted later

 git rebase, a normal

 is prevented, and a

-git push --force will be required.
+--force option will be required.